EVADE: LLM-Based Explanation Generation and Validation for Error Detection in NLI: for Fine-tuning

 \paragraph{Models} We adopt two small pre-trained language models, \textbf{bert-base-uncased} \cite{devlin-etal-2019-bert} and \textbf{roberta-base} \cite{liu2019robertarobustlyoptimizedbert} as backbones following \citet{chen-etal-2024-seeing}.

 \paragraph{Fine-tuning} Models are first fine-tuned on the large single-label MNLI training set (392k examples, \citealt{williams-etal-2018-broad}) and validated on the matched development set (9.8k examples) to learn the general structure of the NLI task.
 They are then fine-tuned on the label distributions derived from \framework{} validations.
-For each instance, we construct the label distribution by assigning equal probability to each of the candidate E/N/C labels if they appear in the set and normalizing the values accordingly.
+For each instance, we construct the label distribution by assigning equal probability to each candidate E/N/C label that appears in the set, and normalizing the values accordingly.
 To evaluate the performance, we use the 1,099 ChaosNLI instances \citep{nie-etal-2020-learn} that do not overlap with \varierr{}, and split them into development and test sets, containing 549 and 550 instances, respectively.
-We use the label distributions of 100 crowdworkers in ChaosNLI as the gold standard and evaluate model performance in predicting soft labels using KLD and weighted F1.
+We use the label distributions of 100 crowdworkers in ChaosNLI as the gold standard and evaluate model performance in predicting soft labels using KL divergence and weighted F1.
 See Appendix \ref{appx:hyperparams} Tables \ref{tab:mnli-hyperparams}-\ref{tab:varierr-hyperparams} for hyper-parameters.

+\paragraph{Results} Table \ref{tab:finetuning} presents the results.
+When comparing two \varierr{} baselines, contrary to expectations, removing human-detected errors (R2) does not improve alignment with HJD.
+For BERT and RoBERTa finetuning, both \framework{}-informed setups improve over the pre-validation results (\textit{before} for setup (a) and R1 for setup (b)) in terms of F1.
+However, KL divergence is only moderately reduced when directly using \framework{} labels in setup (a).
+While setup (b) does not show improvements over baseline R1 in terms of KL divergence, suggesting that \framework{} does not fully optimize the label distribution, it nevertheless demonstrates substantial improvements over R2, highlighting the potential of LLMs in detecting errors.

+When evaluating the \framework{} validation performance, particularly on the improved weighted F1, we observe that \textit{all-llm} delivers the best performance in both setups.
+This substantiates our hypothesis that LLM validation with additional labels and explanations as context benefits modeling.
+In contrast, \textit{one-expl} performs slightly worse, despite achieving the strongest results in ranking-based AED evaluation (as shown in Table~\ref{tab:validation_stats}).
+We attribute this discrepancy to a mismatch between ranking-based evaluation and distribution-based supervision.
+While \textit{one-expl} produces well-ordered but overconfident scores that benefit ranking, it retains more low-quality explanations, leading to less reliable and poorly calibrated label distributions for the fine-tuning task.